-The New Apostolic Reformation, which supports our current president, is a cult with its roots in the Prosperity Gospel/Word of Faith movement that began in the 1950s.
+The New Apostolic Reformation, which supported the 45th president, is a cult with its roots in the Prosperity Gospel/Word of Faith movement that began in the 1950s.
 As a defector, I’d like to help explain where these “Christians” stand on the Covid-19 crisis.

 Brainwashing takes place over time, beginning with slightly twisted truths that appeal to potential cult members.
 The more you participate, and the deeper into the cult you go, the more distorted and perverted the truth becomes.
 Many people never realize what’s happening.
 “Jesus wants you to be well” devolves over time into “If you have enough faith, you won’t get sick.”
 If you get prayer and you’re not healed, the blame is on you.
 If you’re struggling financially, you haven’t given enough money to the church.
 This is not scriptural.
 By the time you get this far, if you hang around, the way you think has already been changed.
 When they tell you to call in sick so you can get to their revival meetings, it’s no big deal.
 Skip your mortgage payment to donate more to the church?
 That’s faith to them.